erikbern/ann-benchmarks/README.md

 Results
 =======

-Interactive plots can be found at <http://ann-benchmarks.com>.
-These are all as of December 2021, running all benchmarks on a r5.4xlarge machine on AWS with `--parallelism 7`:
+These are all as of April 2023, running all benchmarks on a r6.16xlarge machine on AWS with `--parallelism 31` and hyperthreading disabled.
+All benchmarks are single-CPU.

 glove-100-angular
 -----------------